darwinai/covidnet_ui/README.md

 ```

 2) Download the models into plugin folders:
-    a) Download models COVIDNet-CXR4-B, COVIDNet-SEV-GEO, COVIDNet-SEV-OPC from https://github.com/lindawangg/COVID-Net/blob/master/docs/models.md and place them into the subfolder covidnet/models of pl-covidnet plugin.
+    a) Download the models COVIDNet-CXR4-B, COVIDNet-SEV-GEO, COVIDNet-SEV-OPC from https://github.com/lindawangg/COVID-Net/blob/master/docs/models.md and place them into the covidnet/models subfolder of the pl-covidnet plugin.
-    b) Download model COVIDNet-CT-A from https://drive.google.com/drive/folders/13Cb8yvAW0V_Hh-AvUEDrMEpwLhD3zv-F and place them into the subfolder ct_covidnet/models of pl-CT-covidnet plugin.
+    b) Download the model COVIDNet-CT-A from https://drive.google.com/drive/folders/13Cb8yvAW0V_Hh-AvUEDrMEpwLhD3zv-F and place them into the ct_covidnet/models subfolder of the pl-CT-covidnet plugin.

-3) Build the docker container images for these plugins by running:
+3) Build the Docker Container images for these plugins by running:
 ```
 docker build -t local/pl-covidnet .
 docker build -t local/pl-ct-covidnet .